animist-io/wowshuxkluh/README.md

 [This repo is in the earliest stage of development.
 Initial TDD work is being done.]

 Wowshuxkluh will be an an Angular 1.x library for Ionic.js that manages the connection between mobile devices and Animist IOT nodes.
-The goal is to enable mobile clients to authenticate iBeacon proximity events for a given Ethereum account such that they can determine the execution path of any contracts which reference them.
+The goal is to enable Ethereum contracts to execute conditionally on the basis of authenticable iBeacon proximity events triggered by a mobile client.

 Key issues here include: